myrddian/ciotola/README.md

 Each Role is permanently owned by a single Actor thread.
 All work targeting a Role is executed only by its owning Actor, ensuring that Role state is mutated by a single thread.
 This allows concurrent systems to avoid explicit locking while preserving ordered execution.

+## Why Ciotola Exists

+Modern systems often blur responsibility between components, leading to implicit coupling and unsafe execution paths.

+Ciotola enforces a strict architectural invariant:

+- Actions are executed only by Actors
+- Roles define capability, not execution
+- Each Role belongs to exactly one Actor

+This prevents:
+- capability leakage
+- ambiguous ownership
+- invalid execution flows

 ## Roles, Scripts and Futures

 ### Execution Model